phanhieu2507/saa-03/docs/networks/VPC.md

 ### Interface Endpoint
 - eni with private ip adress in the target subnet
+- must attach security group

 ### Gateway Endpoint
 - only for [[S3]] and [[DynamoDB]]
 - gateway which you set as a route target
+- no need to charge

 ## VPC Peering
 - connection between 2 VPCs using private adresses
 - not transitive
 - need to setup route tables
+- can be connect VPCs in diffrent account/region

 ### Transit Gatway
 - hub for multiple peering connections